Leave Before You Love Me

 "Leave Before You Love Me" is a song by American record producer Marshmello and American group Jonas Brothers.
 It was released through Republic Records and Joytime Collective as a single on May 21, 2021.
 Produced by Marshmello and co-produced by Alesso, Digital Farm Animals, and Heavy Mellow, the producers wrote the song alongside Richard Boardman and Pablo Bowman of the songwriting collective the Six, Phil Plested, and William Vaughan.
 Christian Arnold, David Martin and Geoff Morrow of the band Butterscotch are also credited as songwriters, due to an interpolation of their song "Can't Smile Without You" in the chorus of "Leave Before You Love Me".
 Programming was solely handled by Marshmello and mixing and mastering was handled by Manny Marroquin.
+It was originally meant to be sung by Zayn Malik, and his version can be heard via leaked audios on YouTube.
+He ultimately passed on the song and it went to the Jonas Brothers instead.
 Of the Jonas Brothers' members individual contributions to the song, brothers Nick and Joe share vocals and brother Kevin plays guitar and background vocals.
 The song serves as the Jonas Brothers' first release of 2021.

 Background

-The song is a "sweet hooky pop ballad" that features "handclaps, a groove and the type of vibe that should break hearts all over the globe".
+"Leave Before You Love Me" is a "sweet hooky pop ballad" about regret and moving on before further heartbreak ensues.
+It features "handclaps, a groove and the type of vibe that should break hearts all over the globe".
 The song was announced on May 20, 2021, one day prior to the release of the song, in which a snippet of the song would be able to be heard if the song is pre-saved.

 A lyric video was published to the Jonas Brothers YouTube channel on the same day as its release.

 Music video

 The official music video of the song, directed by Christian Breslauer was released to Marshmello's YouTube channel on May 24, 2021.
 He and the Jonas Brothers perform in a subway and on a roof at night.
 The visuals open with Nick from the brother band sitting alone on a subway train before he joins his bandmates/brothers and Marshmello on the subway platform and later on a roof.
-He and his older brother Joe sing about regret and moving on before further heartbreak ensues.